IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 **Kingfisher** (treasury/commerce): she.
 Distant, refined, calculating.
 Mildly french
 - Identity: Kristryn Eledeia.
 Married an Avizallo noble (Evran Eledeia) who she found out was the previous Kingfisher in order to assume the role from him.
 	- Knew he was terminally ill - got close to him, proved her worth, convinced him she should be inducted.
-	- Eledeia family was also a saltwood baron
+	- Eledeia family works in resale of imported goods (mostly Kevara), also has some saltwood
 - The most versed in Avizallo's economic situation
 - Social with the upper echelons of both Kevara and Avizallo
-- Anti war, opposed to Gyrfalcon - believes that Avizallo will be immediately crushed by Kevara
+- Generally allied w Gyrfalcon, becomes more distrusting of Kevara and more war-leaning after assassination
+	- But Eledeia is very friendly with Kevaran trade, has gotten rich off of it
 - Secretly building up her own saltwood fleet to usurp Giltstern, gain economic independence for Avizallo
 	- Needs to avoid war/greater Kevaran focus on Avizallo to keep it a secret
 	- Bought automata as alleged personal protection, actually to construct ships